Void-Event-Hub/modlogger/README.md

   - `bannedMessageWithMods`: The message to show when a player is kicked for using banned mods, with the list of banned mods.
   - `addedMessageWithMods`: The message to show when a player is kicked for using additional mods, with the list of additional mods.
   - `requiredMessageWithMods`: The message to show when a player is kicked for missing required mods, with the list of required mods.
-  - `playerWhitelist`: An array of player usernames that are exempt from being kicked.

 ## Join Data
 The mods list of every join attempt is logged under `config/modlogger/players/<uuid>.json`, where `<uuid>` is the UUID of the player.